VamosC/VisualAnalytics/README.md

 # VisualAnalytics
 ## Introduction

 This repository records notes and homework(only core graph or cartoon) of zju2018 visual analytics summer school.
+And the details about the challenge2 and 3 are in the challenges folder.

 ## Demo